rockman007372/Obsidian-Vault/GEX1015 Lecture 2 - Wellbeing Theory.md

 Exercise 1:
 What is sth that is
-- intrinsically good but instrumentally bad: drugs, alcohol, cigarette, porn?
+- intrinsically good but instrumentally bad: honesty, pleasure (to encourage addiction), pursuit of perfection
-- instrinsically good and instrumentally good: workout? games?
+- instrinsically good and instrumentally good: pleasure
-- Instrinsically bad but instrumentally good: study, workout
+- Instrinsically bad but instrumentally good:  pain (pain from workout and running)
-- instrinsically bad and instrumentally bad: injury? traffic accident
+- instrinsically bad and instrumentally bad: dishonesty
-- both instrumentally good and bad: stealing (good if not caught), cheating (wtf)
+- both instrumentally good and bad: stealing (good if not caught), cheating
-- both intrinsically good and bad: jogging, workout
+- both intrinsically good and bad: ?

 Exercise 2:
 - Hedonist does not claim that people must plug into the experience machine because there is more pleasure to be gained.